 Tempered glass is about six times more resistant to float glass, because surface defects are kept "closed" by mechanical compression tensions, while the inside remains more free from defects that can start cracks.

 It is then quickly cooled by air jets.
 This process cools the superficial layers, causing it to harden, while the inside remains warm longer.
 The subsequent cooling of the central part produces a compression effort on the surface, balanced by tensile stresses on the inside.
-Voltage states can be seen by observing the glass in polarized light.
+Tension states can be seen by observing the glass in polarized light.

 Tempered safaty glass applications